 Managing Endometriosis: The Options Post-Diagnosis

-Sadly, there is no current cure for endometriosis, however, there are different treatments and pain management techniques available, which aim to reduce the severity of symptoms and improve your quality of life.
-We’ve put together our top tips for managing endometriosis symptoms, and how to relieve the pain.
+Sadly, there is currently no cure for endometriosis, however, there are different treatments available to manage the severity of symptoms and improve your quality of life.
+Here, we’ve put together our top tips for managing endometriosis symptoms, and how to relieve the pain.

-There might not be a cure for endometriosis, but some pain relief sure goes a long way.
-Sometimes the only way to get you through those soul-sucking, intense cramps is with some good old over-the-counter painkillers.
-Your doctor may recommend you take some nonsteroidal anti-inflammatory drugs (NSAIDs) or paracetamol to first manage any endometriosis pain.
+There might not be a cure for endometriosis, but some pain relief can go a long way.
+Whilst it can be frustrating to just get told to ‘take a pill’, sometimes the only way to get you through those intense cramps is by taking some painkillers.
+Your doctor may also recommend taking nonsteroidal anti-inflammatory drugs (NSAIDs) or paracetamol to first manage any endometriosis pain.

 Hormone treatment to manage endometriosis